shimonchick/ShopPlatform/README.md

 ## ideas:
 - Something between Steam and Aliexpress.
 - Have a web application with accounts with different permissions and rights(Admin, Buyer, Seller, Company buyer/seller, Premium buyer/seller)
-- Platform that focuses only on the items sold and the users.
-Make many features that describe the items and the users
+- Platform that focuses only on the products sold and the users.
+Make many features that describe the products and the users
 - Search system.
 Tags.
 - Different payment methods.
 - User "badges", description and everything that makes a user more unique/trustworthy(milestones for months/years since joining the site, net worth of things bought/sold)